 The key is in the drama, the assault on the senses with the aim to shred comfort, replace it with complex and dissonant instincts, conflicting thoughts and flagrant emotions.
 A devotion to what is most exalted and vulnerable at the same time.

-The secret is in the method, in the methodical approach and all that it entails — devotion to the cause, to the craft, professionalism, obsession, conflagration, pursuit.
+The secret is in the method, in the methodical approach and all that it entails.
+Devotion to the cause, to the craft, professionalism, obsession, conflagration, pursuit.
 The hunt, all that matters, that and the time spent on the road, seeing the world as it exists beyond the four walls of propriety.
 The stars in the sky, the depth of the uncentered.
-The perspective that keeps the dynamic in operation, a progressive engine of ingenuity, conservative as it sometimes appears to be.
-A world of symbols, symbolism, symbolic interactionism, insinuated intent and simple lines, yet complex, superbly crafted.
+The perspective that keeps the dynamic in operation, a progressive engine of ingenuity, conservative as it may be.
+A world of symbols, symbolism, symbolic interactionism, insinuated purpose and simple lines, yet complex, superbly crafted.
 Lines that sear themselves in one’s mind.
 Unspoken statements, elliptical, felt rather than spelled out.
 Traced out and suggested, letting the audience fill in the blanks, complete the experience.
 Gestalt and invocation.
 Buildup.
 Complexity.
 Conflict and raw instinct.
 Leanness.
 Obsession.
 Repetition that flanks and buttresses the endeavor, keeping the picture intact, the theme evolving, interactive.
 Expertise that goes the extra step, then another, pushing for perfection and truth, simplicity, surprise.
-Donning the mantle, then piercing it, redesigning it.
-The secret is in the method and the way it reinvents itself at will, looking for new ground, a wider, higher vista.
+Donning the mantle to pierce it, redesigning it.
+The secret is in the method and the way it reinvents itself at will, looking for new ground, a wider, higher vista from which to approach life.
 Nothing else matters, propriety be damned.
 The secret is in the method, in the madness leading to it, and in the timing, the sweetbitter timing, and the choice of subject and platform and delivery, and the overall attitude.

 Most of all, the secret is in what you withhold.